RTanSan/alx-low_level_programming/0x14-bit_manipulation/README.md

 3. 11
 Write a function that sets the value of a bit to 1 at a given index.
 File: 3-set_bit.c

+4. 100
+Write a function that sets the value of a bit to 0 at a given index.
+File: 4-clear_bit.c

+5. 101
+Write a function that returns the number of bits you would need to flip to get from one number to another.
+File: 5-flip_bits.c

+6. Endianness
+Write a function that checks the endianness.
+File: 100-get_endianness.c